KalypsoDev/KalypsoDev/README.md

             "Life-building",
             "Choose wisely your fights",
             "Let your emotions be your friends, not your enemies", "Try not to dwell on your failures.
-Just learn from them"],
+Just learn from them", "The best antidepressant?
+Loving yourself!"],
   wasBornIn: "Santander (Spain)",
   livingIn: "Oviedo (Spain)",
   previousAcademicBackground: {